skohub-io/skohub-blog/content/blog/2024-03-20-skohub-pages/index.md

 "GitHub Pages" in turn is configured to deliver HTML pages from this "gh-pages" branch.

 We have also used this approach in various workshops to introduce SKOS and SkoHub.
-However, the workflow was not really user-friendly and required some adjustments in the GitHub action, so that some errors could quickly creep in.
+However, the workflow required some adjustments in the GitHub action, so that some errors could quickly creep in.

-We have now been able to improve this 🎉
+We are happy to having improved this considerably! 🎉

 The relevant information is now set directly as environment variables and all other customizations can be changed via the GitHub GUI, so the workflow is now much more user-friendly.